davidusb-geek/emhass/docs/index.rst

 .. image:: images/emhass_logo.png

 Welcome to the documentation of EMHASS.
 With this package written in Python you will be able to implement a real Energy Management System for your household.
-This software was designed for easy configurable and integration with Home Assistant: https://www.home-assistant.io/
+This software was designed to be easy configurable and with a fast integration with Home Assistant: https://www.home-assistant.io/

 To get started go ahead and look at the installation procedure and usage instructions below.